 - As electric grids become cleaner, so do the electric vehicles in those grids.
 An improvement in power production instantly becomes a benefit to all the vehicles using that power.

 In B.C., we have a very clean grid powered by hydro electricity.
 Operating an electric car produces zero emissions from the vehicle itself and almost nothing from power production.
-A 2018 study finds that an average fully electric car in B.C. would exceed an equivalent of 450 mpg.
+A 2018 study finds that, in terms of emissions, an average fully electric car in B.C. would exceed an equivalent of 450 mpg.
 Imagine getting 0.5 L/100km in a gas car!
 This makes B.C. an ideal place to reduce transportation emissions with electric vehicles.

 If you want to look into the topic further, get started with the articles linked below.
 Should you have any questions about owning an EV or living the electric life, send them our way at firstname.lastname@example.org